HadasPriel/HadasPriel/README.md

     👥 I enjoy people and technologies, and eager to evolve by tackling challenges.
 </p>
 <p>
-    🔥 Check out one of my projects, HomeFin, a monday clone with a littele twiste for managing monthly budgets: ....
+    🔥 Check out one of my projects, HomeFin, a monday clone with a littele twiste for managing monthly budgets: <a href="https://finday.onrender.com" >https://finday.onrender.com</a>
 </p>
 <p>
     🧘‍♀️ Outside the world of tech, I practice yoga, love to craft and hang out at the beach